Kobe Bryant: Three-peat (1999–2002)

-Bryant's fortunes would improve when Phil Jackson took over as coach of the Lakers in 1999.
+Bryant's fortunes improved when Phil Jackson took over as coach of the Lakers in 1999.
 After years of steady improvement, Bryant became one of the premier shooting guards in the league, earning appearances in the league's All-NBA, All-Star, and All-Defensive teams.
 The Lakers became championship contenders behind the center-guard combination of Bryant and O'Neal.
 Jackson utilized the triangle offense that he implemented to win six championships with the Chicago Bulls; this offense would help both Bryant and O'Neal rise to the elite class of the NBA.
 Three championships were won consecutively in 2000, 2001, and 2002, further cementing this view.

 Bryant was sidelined for six weeks prior to the start of the 1999–2000 season due to a hand injury that he had incurred during a preseason game against the Washington Wizards.
 When Bryant was back and playing over 38 minutes a game, he had an increase in all statistical categories during the 1999–2000 season.
 This included leading the team in assists per game and steals per game.
 The duo of O'Neal and Bryant backed with a strong bench led to the Lakers winning 67 games, tied for fifth-most in NBA history.
 This followed with O'Neal winning the MVP and Bryant being named to the All-NBA Second Team and All-NBA Defensive Team for the first time in his career (the youngest player to receive All-Defensive honors).
-While playing second fiddle to O'Neal in the playoffs, Bryant had some clutch performances, including a 25-point, 11-rebound, 7-assist, 4-block game in Game 7 of the Western Conference Finals against the Portland Trail Blazers.
+While playing second fiddle to O'Neal in the playoffs, Bryant had some clutch performances, including a 25-point, 11-rebound, seven-assist, four-block game in Game 7 of the Western Conference Finals against the Portland Trail Blazers.
 He also threw an alley-oop pass to O'Neal to clinch the game and the series.
 In the 2000 Finals, against the Indiana Pacers, Bryant injured his ankle in the second quarter of Game 2 after landing on the Pacers' Jalen Rose's foot.
 Rose later admitted he placed his foot under Bryant intentionally.
 Bryant did not return to the game, and he also missed Game 3 due to the injury.
-In Game 4, Bryant scored 22 points in the second half and led the team to an OT victory as O'Neal fouled out of the game.
+In Game 4, Bryant scored 22 points in the second half and led the team to an overtime victory as O'Neal fouled out of the game.
 Bryant scored the winning shot to put the Lakers ahead 120–118.
 With a 116–111 victory in Game 6, the Lakers won their first championship since 1988.